 • Insecticidal soaps: there are a lot of options available at your local nursery supply, like Safer Brand Insect Killing Soap.

 • Neem oil: neem is always a solid choice, and works as a preventative as well as an insecticide.
-Follow direction to make a spray of neem oil in water.

 One treatment usually is not enough to catch all mealybug eggs and adults.
-Plan to re-treat for several days.
-You can leave cacti and succulents bare-root during this period, though you can expect tender roots to die back and larger roots to callous.
-Once repotted, continue to check new plants regularly for signs of mealies you may have missed.
+Plan to re-treat for several days.* You can leave cacti and succulents bare-root during this period, though you can expect tender roots to die back and larger roots to callous.
+Once repotted, continue to check plants regularly for new signs of mealies you may have missed.

 Deep treat